skypilot-org/skypilot/examples/benchmarks/results.md

   writes to memory and then asynchronously uploads to S3.
 Sky Storage offers only eventual consistency, so a write operation to sky storage may not reflect immediately on the S3 storage.
+* These benchmarks are run on single large files.
+Due to the lower read IOPS of sky storage, its performance degrades when using many small files.